Spring Has Sprung: How to Prepare Your HVAC System for Spring

 This is because all throughout the snowy season, your unit accumulates various winter damages.
 Dirt, snow, icy rain, and fallen branches all pose a threat to your system no matter how much you prepare beforehand.
 Even with precautions in place, harsh winters are notorious for causing all kinds of damage to a heating and cooling system.

 Before you make the switch to cool down your house, you’ll need to ensure that it’s safe to do so.
 Otherwise, you’ll end up making those problems even worse.

 There are very few places in the world that can live without air cooling.
 At the extreme, it’s even dangerous to go without.
 Make sure yours is working at peak performance before the heat reaches unbearable temperatures.

 Whether this is your home’s first HVAC unit or you’ve been through this process many times before, the prep work is always the same.
-Spring is all about cleaning away winter’s debris and checking for damage.
+Spring is all about clearing away winter’s debris and checking for damage.

 Clear Away Foliage or Clutter

 Throughout winter, all kinds of debris collect around the HVAC unit.
-Whether its built up mud from the wet snow or branches fallen from trees by the extra weight of ice, all of it needs removing.
+Whether its built-up mud from the wet snow or branches fallen from trees by the extra weight of ice, all of it needs removing.